lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 #### The ViewController

-The role of a Router’s ViewController is the same it would be without VIPER: to change scenes by changing the visible ViewController in some way.
+The role of a Router's ViewController is the same it would be without VIPER: to do the work of changing scenes.

-In VIPER, a custom Router will send all UI events to the Presenter.
-If the ViewController is a subclass of a NavigationController or TabBarController, the events from the UI are already consumed by the controller's implementation, so their delegates are used to pick up events.
+When the Router's ViewController is a subclass of a NavigationController or TabBarController, the events from the UI are already consumed by the controller itself, so their delegates must be used to monitor events.
+In particular, the router injects its Presenter into the child view controllers in the delegate before they are displayed.

+When a Navigation- or TabBarController is associated with a storyboard, the child's perform(segue:) calls are called from the parents implementation and the prepareFor(segue:) override is implemented as an extension within the NavigationController's file.
+This override is just a dance because the Navigation Controller actually implements the Segue.

-In the case of UIKit supplied Routers, the delegates are used to initialize the child view controllers after they are instantiated.
-In the case of custom ViewControllers Routers, the child ViewControllers are instantiated by the custom ViewController.
+In the case of a custom Routing ViewController , child ViewControllers are instantiated by the custom ViewController as normal, and the perform(segue:) and prepareFor(segue:) are implemented by the custom ViewController

+In VIPER, a custom Router will send all UI events to the Presenter,  as usual.

 #### The Presenter